History of the Chicago White Sox: 1994

 The White Sox led the new American League Central at the time of the 1994 players' strike.

 1995–1999

-Although struggling in the 1995 season, the Sox maintained some consistency through the rest of the 1990s, managing to finish in second place every year after, including 1997, the year of the notorious White Flag Trade.
+Although struggling in the 1995 season, the White Sox maintained some consistency through the rest of the 1990s, managing to finish in second place every year after, including 1997, the year of the notorious White Flag Trade.
 Although maligned by fans at the time, the move would ultimately help the team out later.

 2000–2004

 2000: The Kids Can Play

 Under Manager Jerry Manuel, the White Sox fielded a talented but chronically under-achieving team.
 In 2000, however, the White Sox had one of their best teams since the 1983 club.
 This team, whose slogan was "The Kids Can Play", won 95 games en route to an AL Central division title.
 The team scored runs at a blistering pace, which enabled them to overcome the effects of a mediocre pitching staff, led by Mike Sirotka and James Baldwin.
 Frank Thomas nearly won his third MVP award with his offensive output; he was helped by good offensive years from Magglio Ordóñez, Paul Konerko, Carlos Lee and José Valentín.

 As in 1983 and 1993, the 2000 team could not carry its success over into the postseason, getting swept by the wild-card Seattle Mariners in the Division Series.
 Despite new club records for hits (1,615), runs scored (978), RBI (926), home runs (216), and doubles (325), the White Sox hit only .185 in the ALDS and failed to score a run after the third inning in any of the three games.